- J.D., University of Notre Dame, 2000, cum laude, Dean's Award for Jurisprudence, Environmental Law and Water Law

 Areas of Practice

-Ms. Wahpepah represents tribal governments, businesses and entities doing business with tribes across the country.
+Wilda represents tribal governments, businesses and entities doing business with tribes across the country.
 Her areas of emphasis include regulatory counseling and advice related to tribal jurisdiction and governmental matters, gaming, finance and business development, natural resources and environmental law.
-Ms. Wahpepah represents tribal governments in state, federal, and tribal courts.
+Wilda represents tribal governments in state, federal, and tribal courts.
 She is an enrolled member of the Winnebago Tribe of Nebraska.

 - Co-Author, "The Sustained Attack on Tribal Sovereign Immunity - the Increased Application of the Ex Parte Young Doctrine to Tribal Governmental Officers," California Indian Law Association newsletter, Spring 2013